Purpose of the policy

 Legitimate business interests

 In certain situations we collect and process personal information that are in our legitimate organisational interests.
 We would only do this if there is no overriding prejudice to you in doing this.

-• we will hold your information in our Box Office System for up to 5 years to enable us to analyse trends and construct reports for funders.
+• we will hold your information in our Box Office System for up to 5 years after an event to enable us to analyse trends and construct reports for funders.

 • we may hold contact information for and send information to funders, stakeholders, schools, groups or industry contacts.